 Special guest star the first Lady of Motown

 On November 7, 1959, Claudette Rogers married The Miracles lead singer Smokey Robinson who became one of the major figures in Detroit’s Motown record label.

 Smokey Robinson originally co-wrote the number-one Motown single “My Girl” with The Miracles member Ron White in dedication to Claudette, a song performed most notably by The Temptations.
 The song was originally intended to be recorded by The Miracles but became a major hit for the Temps.
 Ultimately the song “More Love” became his dedication to her.

 Claudette and Smokey have two children, both named in honor of Motown: Berry William Borope Robinson was named after Motown chief Berry Gordy with his middle name in honor of fellow Miracles group mates Bobby (Rogers), Ronnie (White)and Pete (Moore) .
 They also have a daughter Tamla Claudette Robinson was named after Motown's original record label Tamla records.

 Smokey and Claudette were divorced in 1986, after 27 years of marriage.
 Motown founder Berry Gordy gave Claudette the official title of the "First Lady of Motown", as noted in his autobiography, because, as a member of the Miracles, (Motown's first group and first recording act), she was the first female artist ever signed to a Motown-affiliated record label (Tamla).

 Several years ago, Claudette began writing her autobiography, A Miraculous Life, a book of her memoirs, and of her life with the Miracles.
 She is a board member of the National Rhythm & Blues Foundation and the H.A.L.
 Awards.
-Claudette still performs and makes selected appearances with The Motown Sounds of The Miracles.
+Claudette still performs and makes selected appearances with The Motown Miracles.
 She is a beautiful and spiritual lady and a true Miracle.